Pet Laser Therapy

 By Sandra J Platt VMD

-A laser therapy treatment seemed like magic just a few years ago, but now we know light amplification by stimulated emission of radiation, or “laser” therapy has many bedside uses.
-Laser light has three specific properties, which are all necessary to create its healing characteristics – the light is collimated, monochromatic, and coherent.
+A laser therapy treatment seemed like magic only a few years ago, but now we know light amplification by stimulated emission of radiation, or “laser” therapy has many bedside uses.
+Laser light has three specific properties, which are all necessary to create its healing characteristics.
+These are that the light is collimated, monochromatic, and coherent.

 How does it work?
 Once laser penetrates the tissues, it modulates cellular functions through a process known as photobiostimulation.
 Low-level lasers (type 3b and 4) are used exclusively to provide this type of therapy – these lasers cannot cut tissue, communicate with outer space, or be used to launch intercontinental ballistic missiles.
 This “cold” laser therapy decreases pain through the release of endogenous opioids, changes in the conduction of nerves, increased cellular metabolism, increased circulation, promotion of neovascularization, decreased fibrosis formation, and reduction of inflammation.
 Together, these lasers modulate biological processes in the cells to accelerate joint and wound healing and promote muscle regeneration.
 The bottom line of this is that over the course of several treatments, you can see decreases in inflammation, lower infection burdens, new skin formation, and other signs of healing.

-Laser therapy is a welcome addition to the clinical setting, bringing renewed capacity for the body to heal itself.
-In addition to a complete rehabilitation protocol, laser therapy can stimulate healing, soothe pain and discomfort, and get patients walking (or maybe even running)!
+Laser therapy is a welcome addition to the clinical setting, bringing with it renewed capacity for the body to heal itself.
+In addition to a complete rehabilitation protocol, laser therapy can stimulate healing, soothe pain and discomfort, and get patients walking (and maybe even running)!